BABY

 How to Hold a Baby: 3 Ways That Calm Fussing

-So you’ll want to learn how to hold your baby in a few different positions that soothe him.
+So you’ll want to learn how to hold your baby in a few different positions that soothe them.
 Here are 3 ways to treat your baby to the calming pleasure of the side or stomach position:

 Hold Your Baby in the Reverse-Breastfeeding Hold